lqhuang/blog/notes/2024-06-21-you-are-what-you-read.md

 ---
-title: 'You Are What You Read, Even If You Don't Always Remember It'
+title: "You Are What You Read, Even If You Don't Always Remember It"
 date: 2024-06-21
 tags:
   - good-reading